-A zero-based budget might be good for you if you constantly wonder where your money is going, or if you find yourself consistently living just a little bit beyond your means.
+A zero-based budget might be good for you if you constantly wonder where your money is going.
+Even if you find yourself consistently living just a little bit beyond your means, it’s something to consider.

 The advantages of a zero-based budget